 FAQs: District of Columbia Tuition Assistance Grant

 Students interested in receiving the D.C.
 Tuition Assistance Grant should contact the Office of the State Superintendent of Education regarding eligibility requirements.
-Please note that the Office of the State Superintendent of Education will only cover courses that are 100 percent on-site.

 FAQs: Private/Third-Party Scholarships

 It depends on how the individual awarding organization manages the scholarship.
 Some companies will send a check right away.
 In these cases, the award can be processed once eligibility has been established.
 Other agencies may request to be invoiced.
 Consequently, in these cases, awards cannot be processed until the funds have been received.

 Why don't I see scholarship funds in my account if the third-party organization said they have been given to UMUC? +

 There are various reasons you may not see your third-party/private scholarship on your UMUC student account.
 Visit the Help Center for further assistance.